sisl/Discretizers.jl/README.md

 # Discretizers

-This package supports discretization methods and discretization mappings.
+This package supports discretization methods and discretization mappings for turning continuous data to and from discrete data.

 Please read the [documentation](http://nbviewer.ipython.org/github/sisl/Discretizers.jl/blob/master/doc/Discretizers.ipynb).